 Abstract for the book

-Although we traditionally think that the law’s main purpose is to protect us from the bad people who breach contracts, make a nuisance of themselves in public places, engage in corrupt behaviors, steal intellectual property, use damaging speech on Facebook, cut in lines, or use nepotism to advance their careers, this book’s main argument is that it is the good people whom we need to worry about.
-Behavioral ethics, a growing area within psychology and management literature claims that the treatment of the good people who commit many of these bad behaviors is the neglected task of the law as well as of legal theory.
-The dominant paradigm in enforcement scholarship in current legal theory is based on the need to assume that states are dealing with “bad people” who are pursuing their own self-interest and the law need to use its power to raise the price for misbehavior.
-People’s behavior is assumed to be deliberative and calculative and accordingly the means the government use to deal with people’s behavior are based on such assumptions, both on extrinsic measures such as sanctions and rewards and intrinsic measures related to procedural justice and persuasion of what is the right thing to do.
-Behavioral ethics studies the automatic cognitive processes that direct self-interest as well as “moral blind spots”, biases that allow people to bend the laws within the confines of their conscience through processes which are partially non-deliberative.
-The advancement of the behavioral ethics in the management literature and its collision with the traditional outlook requires a broad theoretical and empirical comparison of both traditional enforcement mechanisms and non-traditional measures to understand how states could deal with misdeeds often committed by normative citizens blinded by cognitive biases regarding their own ethicality.
+Although the law’s main purposes are traditionally understand as protecting others from the “bad” people who breach contracts, make a nuisance of themselves in public places, engage in corrupt behaviors, steal intellectual property, use damaging speech on Facebook, cut in lines, or use nepotism to advance their careers, this book argues that it is “good” people whose behavior should be regulated by law.
+Behavioral ethics, a growing area within the psychology and management literature, claims that the treatment of the good people who commit many of these bad behaviors is the neglected task of the law and of legal theory.
+In contrast to the current dominant enforcement paradigm, which assumes that states are dealing with bad people who are pursuing their own self-interest and that the law needs to increase the price for misbehavior through sanctions and punishment, behavioral ethics posits that good people are guided by automatic cognitive processes and biases that enable them to bend the laws within the confines of their conscience.
+This book provides a broad theoretical and empirical comparison of traditional and nontraditional enforcement mechanisms to advance our understanding of how states can better deal with misdeeds committed by normative citizens blinded by cognitive biases regarding their own ethicality.
+This book bridges the gap between the new findings of behavioral ethics and traditional methods used to modify behavior.

 In contrast to behavioral economics which focused on cognitive biases in making financial decisions, behavioral ethics, based on people’s biases in making ethical decisions, has been mostly ignored. while Behavioral Economics argues for a focus on optimism bias to understand why people pursue legal disputes in courts, the behavioral ethics approach suggests that people go to court because they fail to fully capture how problematic is their behavior, both legally and morally, due to the functioning of various self-related mechanisms that prevent them from recognizing their wrongdoing.
-This book bridges the gap between the new findings of the behavioural approach to law and the existing methods used to modify behaviour.

-Existing enforcement strategies are not suitable for such misconducts, and so new tools and modifications of traditional tools are essential.
-The main argument of the book is that the new insights of behavioral ethics into the cognitive and motivational aspects of the behavior of “good people” require the development of new and innovative approaches to the normative treatment of a diverse population consisting of both good and bad people.
-The innovative approach taken by the book connects the important but neglected theoretical puzzles raised by the area of Behavioral Ethics to the vast normative and jurisprudential literature on instrument choice and the various tools that policy makers can adopt to modify behavior.
+Existing enforcement strategies are not suitable for addressing misconduct stemming from nondeliberative reasoning processes and biases.
+The insights of behavioral ethics into the cognitive and motivational factors guiding the behavior of good people require the development of innovative approaches to the normative treatment of a diverse population consisting of both good and bad people.
+This book connects the important but neglected theoretical puzzles raised by behavioral ethics to the vast normative and jurisprudential literature on instrument choice and the various tools that policy makers can adopt to modify behavior.